How can I open a process?

 Navigation window

-Published processes can be divided into various categories.
-Think of it as a folder structure.
-Click on the name of a category and a new window folds open, showing the contents of the selected category.
-Repeat as necessary until you see the process listed and then click on the process name.
+Published processes can be divided into various categories using a folder structure.
+Click on a folder to see the contents of the folder.
+Repeat this if necessary until you see the process you want to view and then click on the name of the process.
 The process will appear on the screen.

 Overviews